mingxuanM/Restaurant_Billing_Management_System/Readme.md

   	3).
 View history order list and search the list based on table number, dates and times intervals and ordered food.
   	4).
 There is a manager account, which gives you several additional functions:
   		&emsp;a.
 Edit menu.
- 		⋅⋅⋅b.
+ 		&emsp;b.
 Edit staff list.
- 		⋅⋅⋅c.
+ 		&emsp;c.
 View staff activity logs.
- 		⋅⋅⋅d.
+ 		&emsp;d.
 Export the search result of history orders as a CSV file at the root folder of the app with the name: 'Export Orders.csv'.
-  		⋅⋅⋅e.
+  		&emsp;e.
 Import a CSV file containing orders into the database.
 2. This app is developed in JAVAFX and using SQLite as database, all informations are stored in the database file: 'orders.db'.
 The database has 5 tables:
 	1). activityLog: Stores all recorded activities of all accounts with name, time and type of activity.